-- When the Toolkit cannot read an incompatible kernel, conversion to native format is required to make the kernel usable.
-Several options are available. - Use bingo for both binary and text kernels - > Available only from the NAIF website; not provided in Toolkit packages - For text kernels, file transfer using ftp in ASCII mode will perform the required format conversion on the fly. - Web browsers often do text format conversion. - > However ASCII mode may not be available sftp clients usually don't provide it.
-In such cases other tools such as dos2unix and unix2dos, or bingo, must be used. - For binary kernels, the SPICE toxfr and tobin tools may be used to convert files to and from SPICE transfer format - > This is an ASCII format that may be transferred in the same way as other ASCII files.
+- When conversion to native format is required to make the kernel usable, several options are available. - Use bingo for both binary and text kernels - > Available only from the NAIF website; not provided in Toolkit packages - For text kernels, doing your file download using ftp in ASCII mode will perform the required format conversion on the fly. - Web browsers often do text format conversion. - > However ASCII mode may not be available sftp clients usually don't provide it.
+In such cases other tools such as dos2unix and unix2dos, or bingo, must be used. - For binary kernels, the SPICE toxfr and tobin tools may be used to convert files to and from SPICE transfer format - > This is an ASCII-based format that may be transferred in the same way as other ASCII files.